-How quickly must a FOIA request be fulfilled?
+How quickly must a FOIA request be answered?

 Supreme Court ruling changes timeline for a public body to fulfill FOIA requests.